jitterted/ensembler/project.md

     - Integrate with Discord
       - As a bot, helping with self-service sign-up

-Huddle knows when/what, participants = member that registered
+Huddle knows when/what, participants = members that registered

-Member (User) knows display name, GitHub username
+Member (User) knows display name, GitHub username, Discord name